prose-im/prose-pod-server/plugins/community/mod_pastebin/README.md

 generated, so they can be considered for most purposes to be private, and cannot be discovered by people who are not in the room.

+**Note:** mod_pastebin cannot read, and therefore does not act on, end-to-end encrypted messages (e.g. messages using OMEMO).

 # Usage

 To set up mod_pastebin for MUC rooms it **must** be explicitly loaded,